 Literary Journals and Press

-The Department of English publishes two literary journals (Panhandler Magazine and Troubadour) as well as Panhandler Books - a book imprint of original creative writing distributed by University Press of Florida.
+The Department of English publishes two literary journals (Panhandler Magazine and Troubadour), one interdisciplinary academic journal (Feminist Spaces), and Panhandler Books - a book imprint of original creative writing distributed by University Press of Florida.

 Panhandler Magazine has featured many emerging and established writers and artists, including Tobias Wolff, George Saunders, Natasha Trethewey, Brooks Haxton, Youngsuk Suh, Jim Grimsley, Kenneth Fields, and C. Dale Young, among others.